Some links in this post may be affiliate links

 Christmas Cactus is native to South America where it grows as an epiphyte (on trees) or as a lithophyte (in or on rocks) where it grows under filtered light in warm and humid conditions.

 The original flower color is red but hybrids may come in pink, purple, white and other colors.
 The tubular flowers are borne on the ends of each stem in late fall or early winter.
+Most Christmas Cactus bloom from late November through January.

-Christmas Cactus (Schlumbergera x buckleyi) blossoms bright filtered light, average warmth of 18-260C, average humidity of 55-65% and moderately moist, fertile, loose, free-draining, cactus potting soil coupled with monthly feeding during the growing season.
+To care for Schlumbergera x buckleyi indoors, provide bright light with 4-6 hours of sunshine, warmth of 18-260C, humidity of 55-65% and moderately moist, rich, free-draining soil coupled with monthly feeding in the growing season.

 Regularly turn the pot to ensure the plant receives adequate light on all sides to promote even growth and prevent the plant from turning yellow.

-Christmas Cactus prefers average temperatures of 18-260C with maximum night temperatures of 210C to enhance bud formation.
-Keep it away from cold and hot drafts like windy doors, drafty windows, air conditioning units, hot air vents and others to prevent sudden changes in temperature which may lead to reduced growth.
+Keep it away from sources of drafts like windy doors, drafty windows, AC units, hot air vents and others to prevent sudden changes in temperature which can lead to reduced growth, yellowing, drooping, leaf drop and flowerbud drop.

-Feed Christmas Cactus every 4 weeks in early spring and summer with a balanced, water-soluble fertilizer for the healthy growth of the plant.
+Feed Christmas Cactus with a balanced, water-soluble fertilizer every 4 weeks in early spring and summer for the healthy growth of the plant.

 Repot Christmas Cactus when it stops blooming and the flowers have wilted in late winter or early spring.
-Repot only when it becomes extremely pot-bound as it blooms best when slightly pot-bound.
+Repot only when it becomes extremely pot-bound, as it blooms best when slightly pot-bound.
 Do not repot a plant that is in flower as it can shorten the flowering period.

 Slip the plant out of its pot, shake off the old potting mix and trim any dead roots with clean and sterilized scissors.
-Place the plant in the center of the new pot and refill with fresh, free-draining potting mix.

 Wet the soil thoroughly until water comes out through the drainage hole, empty the saucer and place the plant infront of a brightly-lit window.

 Pruning Christmas Cactus involves removal of dead sections and flowers to keep the plant neat and discourage pests and diseases.
-To encourage branching and a more compact growth, remove 2-3 segments from the end of the stems.

 To control growth, cutback the stems at the segment joints by about 1/3 after flowering.
 This will also boost blooming in the next season.